kmulvey/imagedup/README.md

 `imagedup -h`

 ## Deduping pairs of images
-Deduping is done with a roaring bitmap which will reduce the number of comparisons by about half but will increase memory usage.
+Deduping is done with a roaring bitmap which will reduce the number of comparisons by half but will increase memory usage.
 This is a tradeoff you will need to consider.
-This feature is disabled by default and can be changed by passing `-dedup-file-pairs true`.
+This feature is disabled by default and can be changed by passing `-dedup-file-pairs`.

 ### Without deduping the pairs
 ```